Theepetti Ganesan

-Theepetti Ganesan (October 16, 1990 – March 22, 2021), also known by his birth name Karthik, was an Indian actor.
+Theepetti Ganesan (October 16, 1990 – March 22, 2021) was an Indian actor.
 He was known for playing prominent supporting roles in Seenu Ramasamy's directorial films.
 His breakthrough performance came in the film Renigunta (2009).

 Life

-In April 2020, in an interview he revealed that he faced severe financial tussles due to lack of film opportunities in last few years and revealed that his film career was hit hard during the COVID-19 pandemic.
+In April 2020, in an interview he revealed that he faced severe financial tussles due to lack of film opportunities in the last few years and revealed that his film career was hit hard during the COVID-19 pandemic.
 He also engaged in small scale businesses during the COVID-19 pandemic time in order to run his family.
-He also urged financial assistance to his family and it was revealed that fellow actor Snehan had offered him financial assistance.
+He also asked for financial assistance for his family and it was revealed that fellow actor Snehan had offered him financial assistance.